motozilog/CoolGirl2210/README.md

 **It is strongly recommended to run EPM2210TEST to verify ALL pins after soldering the EPM2210.**
 (Use φ2(M2) as the clock input, located at the D3-LL4148 positive pin.)

+##Recommended Soldering Order
-Recommended Soldering Order (Prepare a Famicom Writer; STM32 or ATmega based is also acceptable):
+Prepare a Famicom Writer, STM32 or ATmega based is also acceptable

 1. 3.3V Power Circuit (U19, C50, L1, R50, R51, C52, C51): Solder these components first, then verify that the 3.3V output is correct.